Former US President Donald Trump was keen on returning to the gold standard, but could the US really bring it back? We look at whether it’s possible.

 Emphasizing how unusual Trump’s support for the international gold standard is, Joseph Gagnon, a senior fellow at the Peterson Institute for International Economics, told the news outlet, “(It) seems like nothing that’s happened since the Great Depression.”
 Gagnon, who has also worked for the US Federal Reserve, added, “You have to go back to Herbert Hoover.”

-Back in 2017, Politico also quoted libertarian pundit Ron Paul, another supporter of the gold standard, as saying, “We’re in a better position than we’ve ever been in my lifetime as far as talking about serious changes to the monetary system and talking about gold.”
+Back in 2017, Politico also quoted libertarian Ron Paul, another gold standard supporter, as saying, “We’re in a better position than we’ve ever been in my lifetime as far as talking about serious changes to the monetary system and talking about gold.”

 Aside from the company Trump has kept, newsletter writer Jay Taylor has pointed out that his tariffs and Iranian sanctions could have been motivated by an attempt to reduce the trade deficit and in effect claw the dollar back to US soil.
 Taylor argued that Trump’s efforts would have been more effective if the gold standard was restored.

-What would it take to return to the gold standard?
+Would it be feasible for the US to return to the gold standard?